 Contents

-12.1 Runni ng the observation operator code example 248
+12.1 Runni ng the observation operator code example 244

-12.2 Techni ical details
+12.2 Technical details

-12.2.1 Profile feedback type observation file header 250
+12.2.1 Profile feedback type observation file header 246

-12.2.2 Sea level anomaly feedback type observation file header 252
+12.2.2 Sea level anomaly feedback type observation file header 248

 12.2.3 Sea surface temperature feedback type observation file

 header

 12.3 Theore etical details

 12.3.1 Horizontal interpolation methods

 12.3.2 Grid search

-12.3.3 Parallel aspects of horizontal interpolation
+12.3.3 Parallel aspects of horizontal interpolation 253

 12.3.4 Vertical interpolation operator

-12.4 Offline e observation operator
+12.4 Offline observation operator

 12.4.1 Concept

 12.4.2 Using the offline observation operator

-12.4.3 Configuring the offline observation operator 262
+12.4.3 Configuring the offline observation operator 258

 12.4.4 Advanced usage

-12.5 Obser vation Utilities
+12.5 Observation Utilities

 12.5.1 Obstools

 12.5.2 building the obstools

 12.5.3 Dataplot

 The observation and model comparison code (OBS) reads in observation files (profile temperature and salinity, sea surface temperature, sea level anomaly, sea ice concentration, and velocity) and calculates an interpolated model equivalent value at the observation location and nearest model timestep.
 The resulting data are saved in a "feedback" file (or files).
-The code was originally developed for use with the NEMOVAR data assimilation code, but can be used for validation or verification of model or any other data assimilation system.
+The code was originally developed for use with the NEMOVAR data assimilation code, but can be used for validation or verification of the model or with any other data assimilation system.

-The OBS code is called from nemogcm.F90.F90 for model initialisation and to calculate the model equivalent values for observations on the 0th timestep.
-The code is then called again after each timestep from step.F90.F90.
-To build with the OBS code active key_diaobs must be set.
+The OBS code is called from nemogem.F90 for model initialisation and to calculate the model equivalent values for observations on the 0th timestep.
+The code is then called again after each timestep from step.F90.
+The code is only activated if the namelist logical ln\diaobs is set to true.

 For all data types a 2D horizontal interpolator is needed to interpolate the model fields to the observation location.
 For in situ profiles, a 1D vertical interpolator is needed in addition to provide model fields at the observation depths.
 Currently this only works in z-level model configurations, but is being developed to work with a generalised vertical coordinate system.

-Temperature data from moored buoys (TAO, TRITON, PIRATA) in the ENACT/ENSEMBLES data-base are available as daily averaged quantities.
-For this type of observation the observation operator will compare such observations to the model temperature fields averaged over one day.
-The relevant observation type may be specified in the namelist using endailyavtypes.
+Some profile observation types (e.g. tropical moored buoys) are made available as daily averaged quantities.
+The observation operator code can be set-up to calculated the equivalent daily average model temperature fields using the nn\profdavtypes namelist array.
+Some SST observations are equivalent to a night-time average value and the observation operator code can calculate equivalent night-time average model SST fields by setting the namelist value ln\sstnight to true.
 Otherwise the model value from the nearest timestep to the observation time is used.

-The code is controlled by the namelist nam_obs.
+The code is controlled by the namelist nam\obs.
 See the following sections for more details on setting up the namelist.